kazshidara/koja-translator/README.md

 # KoJa Translator

-A command line tool that translates any English word or phrase into Japanese and Korean
+A command line tool that translates any English word or phrase into Japanese and Korean.
+Type in a word in English and have the program output both the Japanese and Korean translation!

 ## Tech Stack